NNLibchev22/SeNeS/README.md

  - [Technologies used](#technologies)

 ##  Description <a name="description"></a>
-This is a site which .
+This is a site which inform people about the environment and shows them different ways to help sustain it.

 ##  Collaborators  <a name="collaborators"></a>
 - [Nedyalko Libchev](https://github.com/NNLibchev22) - Scrum Trainer